JOSEF WILHELM "JUPP" SOETEBIER

 "When I was a toddler, maybe 4-years-old, my adoptive father saw me scribbling and coloring all over the page in my coloring book.
 He took the crayon from my hand and showed me how to color in the between the lines with ordered strokes.
 I remember thinking how much I hated that.
 Whether this is an embellished memory or not, it is the earliest moment I am cognizant of that has had the most profound effect on my life ever since."

 "I am my memories and nothing at all.
 I am forever delightfully unsatisfied and eternally curious.
 A ragged peddler of thoughts."

 "In August of 2017, I went into the studio and destroyed every canvas still in my possession created between 1994 and that day.
+Burned them all in a bonfire.
 Then I started over.

-For a selected glimpse of my work between the years 1984 and 1989, go HERE."
+For a selected glimpse of my work between the years 1984 and 1989, view them here: (coming soon)."

 - Jupp Soetebier

 Solo Exhibition at Acumen Gallery - Napa, California